teemtee/fmf/docs/concept.rst

-This tool implements a flexible format for defining metadata in plain text files which can be stored close to the test code and structured in a hiearchical way with support for inheritance.
+This tool implements a flexible format for defining metadata in plain text files which can be stored close to the test code and structured in a hierarchical way with support for inheritance.

 Although the proposal initially originated from user stories centered around test execution, the format is general and thus